bishnarender/rsna-screening-mammography-breast-cancer-detection/README.md

 During inference, the model generates a set of predicted bounding boxes based on the anchor boxes and their corresponding parameters.
 These predicted boxes are then filtered and refined using techniques like non-maximum suppression (NMS) to obtain the final detections.
 The way nonmax suppression removes bounding boxes with a high overlap is by using the IoU score between overlapping bounding boxes.

-YOLOX, does not use predefined anchor boxes, it directly predicts bounding box coordinates and sizes without relying on anchor-related parameters.
-To directly predict a bounding box, YOLOX uses a decoupled head.
+YOLOX, does not use predefined anchor boxes.
+Instead of "anchor box", yolox uses "anchor point".
+Anchor point is slightly different thing.
+An anchor point is an offset to move the x,y location of a prediction while the "anchor box" is a predefined box that is used as an offset for the h, w parts of a prediction.

 Anchor-free methods try to localize the objects directly without using the boxes as proposals but using "centers" or "key points".

 In key-points proposal, several specified (or self-learning) key points are located throughout the object by keypoint-based detectors.
 The spatial extent of the object is obtained through these clusters of key points.